lglaves/website-optimization/README.md

   There are several complex solutions, but I am not pursuing it for this project.

 ### Results After Optimizing main.js for pizza.html
-Chrome:
+***Chrome:***
 * Time to generate pizzas on load ranges from 27 to 45ms
-* Avg scripting time to generate last 10 frames is typically <1ms
+* Avg scripting time to generate last 10 frames is typically <1ms, after first 10 frames is <4ms
-* Time to resize pizzas is <1ms, sometimes longer on first resize but still <2ms
+* Time to resize pizzas is <2ms
 * Frame Rate Meter seems to indicate a consistent 59-61 fps when run with Paint Flashing and Layer Borders
-Firefox:
+***Firefox:***
 * Time to generate pizzas on load ranges around 63ms
-* Avg scripting time to generate last 10 frames is typically <1ms, sometimes the first 10 frames take longer, up to 2ms
+* Avg scripting time to generate last 10 frames is typically <1ms
-* Firefox shows a TypeError for 'timeToResize'
+* Time to resize pizzas is <3ms
 * Firefox displays a warning about scroll-linked positioning effect.
 Scrolling does not move the random pizzas, most likely due to asynchronous panning used in Firefox.

 ### Changes Made to main.js

 1. **updatePositions()** Moved computations outside of the for loop and changed document.querySelectorAll to use document.getElementsByClassName.
-Changed from using style.left to using style.transform on the pizza positions. (~line 504) **Result:** This reduced the time to generate the last 10 frames down to <1ms.
+Changed computation of phase to only calculate the 5 values possible using mod5, rather than a value for each item with class name ‘mover’

-2. **Resized the pizza.png** used for moving pizzas down to 100px by 100px, this enabled removing the resizing of the image from the pizza generating loop in document.addEventListener. **Result:** This did not seem to improve anything, but this reduced the size of the image from 18.1kB to 5.7kB.
+2. **Resized the pizza.png** used for moving pizzas down to 100px by 100px, this enabled removing the resizing of the image from the pizza generating loop in document.addEventListener.

-3. **Reduced the number of sliding pizzas** from 200 down to 35. (~line 543) **Result:** This did not reduce the first generation of 10 frames, but subsequent generation of 10 frames was now <1ms.
-Viewing the page on a large desktop screen, 1920 x 1080 pixels did not exhibit any noticeable lack of sliding pizzas.
+3. **Reduced the number of sliding pizzas** by calculating number of random pizzas based on window screen width and height.

-4. **pizzasDiv** Moved computation outside of the for loop that creates and appends pizzas (pizzasDiv). (~line 469)
+4. **pizzasDiv** Moved computation outside of the for loop that creates and appends pizzas (pizzasDiv).

-5. **changePizzaSizes(size)** Moved computations outside of the for loop to reduce the time to resize pizzas. (~line 438) **Result:** This reduced the time to resize pizzas down to <2ms.
+5. **changePizzaSizes(size)** Changed code to select all “randomPizzaContainer” class elements in the DOM, and calc how many.
+Then calculated dx and newWidth for just one of the elements (because all will be the same size when slider is moved by user).
+Iterated through all elements in the DOM (pizzasOnMenu) to change their sizes.

-6. **document.addEventListener('DOMContentLoaded', function()** Removed height and width comps, they are not needed with the resized square image.
+6. **document.addEventListener('DOMContentLoaded', function()** Added computation for pizzaCount = cols * rows, the number of random background pizzas based on window.innerHeight/256 and window.innerWidth/256 to determine number of cols and rows

 7. Added 'use strict' to the top of the file.